Boundedness in families with applications to arithmetic hyperbolicity: Introduction

 \subsection{Predictions made by Vojta's geometric conjecture}

 Part of the conjecture of Demailly, Green-Griffiths, and Lang as stated above (Conjecture \ref{conj}) is implied by Vojta's conjecture that a projective variety is of general type if and only if it is pseudo-algebraically hyperbolic; see \cite{Vojta11} or \cite{VojtaABC}.
-Here, a projective variety $X$ over an algebraically closed field $k$ is \emph{pseudo-algebraically hyperbolic over $k$} if there is a proper closed subset $\Delta$ of $X$, an ample line bundle $\mathcal L$ on $X$ and a real number $\alpha_{X, \Delta, \mathcal L}$ depending only on $X$, $\Delta$, and $\mathcal L$ such that, for every smooth projective curve $C$ over $ {k}$ and every non-constant morphism $f:C\to X$ with $f(C)\not\subset \Delta$, the inequality holds.
-More generally, a projective variety $X$ over a field $k$ is \emph{pseudo-algebraically hyperbolic over $k$} if $X_{\overline{k}}$ is pseudo-algebraically hyperbolic over $\overline{k}$.
-The word ``pseudo'' was first coined by Kiernan-Kobayashi \cite{KiernanKobayashi} and also employed by Lang \cite{Lang2}.
+Here, for $X$ a projective variety over an algebraically closed field $k$ of characteristic zero and $\Delta\subset X$ a closed subset, we say that $X$ is \emph{ algebraically hyperbolic modulo $\Delta$ over $k$} if there is an ample line bundle $\mathcal L$ on $X$ and a real number $\alpha_{X, \Delta, \mathcal L}$ depending only on $X$, $\Delta$, and $\mathcal L$ such that, for every smooth projective curve $C$ over $ {k}$ and every morphism $f:C\to X$ with $f(C)\not\subset \Delta$, the inequality holds.
+Also, a projective variety $X$ over an algebraically closed field $k$ of characteristic zero is \emph{pseudo-algebraically hyperbolic over $k$} if there is a proper closed subset $\Delta \subsetneq X$ such that $X$ is algebraically hyperbolic modulo $\Delta$ over ${k}$.
+More generally, a projective variety over an arbitrary field $F$ of characteristic zero is \emph{pseudo-algebraically hyperbolic over $F$} if $X_{\overline{F}}$ is pseudo-algebraically hyperbolic over the algebraic closure $\overline{F}$ of $F$.

+This use of the word ``pseudo'' was introduced by Kiernan-Kobayashi \cite{KiernanKobayashi} and also employed by Lang \cite{Lang2} to indicate the presence of an "exceptional locus", and is used throughout the literature (see also, for example, \cite{RousseauTurchetWang}).

 \begin{conjecture}[Vojta's conjecture] A projective variety $X$ over $k$ is of general type over $k$ if and only if it is pseudo-algebraically hyperbolic over $k$. \end{conjecture}